-I’m a Computer Science student at the University of Toronto.
+I studied Computer Science at the University of Toronto.
 I’m interested in startups, software development, programming languages, and systems design.
 I hack with vim, git, and my Mac.

 I worked on the Chrome Metrics team.
 During my internship, I mainly worked on implementing the sharing of experiment state between Chrome processes via shared memory.
 I dealt with memory close to the metal on all platforms.
 This improved memory usage and performance and avoided command-line length limits.

 I worked on the Mesos/Aurora team.
 I helped migrate our team's alerts to Twitter's new alerting infrastructure, implemented watchdog support for Mesos, and various other infrastructure-related tasks.

 I worked on the consumer-web and recommendations team.
 I worked on tabbed photo browsing, which can be seen here: https://www.yelp.com/biz_photos/coffee-project-new-york-new-york.
 I worked on the front-end, back-end, and the machine learning that powers the photo classification.